 Supplies means all tangible property other than that described in §200.33 Equipment.
 A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
-See also §§200.20 Computing devices and 200.33 Equipment.
+See also §200.20 Computing devices and §200.33 Equipment.

 Estimates for supply costs may be based on the same allocation as personnel.
 For example, if 35 percent of officers' salaries are allocated to this project, you may allocate 35 percent of your total supply costs to this project.
 A different allocation basis is acceptable, so long as it is reasonable, repeatable and logical, and a description is provided in the narrative.

-List a description of each item requested, including the number of each unit/item, the unit of measurement for the item, and the cost of each item/unit.
+Provide a description of each unit/item requested, including the quantity of each unit/item, the unit of measurement for the unit/item, the cost of each unit/item, and the percentage of time on MCSAP grant.

-Total Project Costs equal #of Units x Cost per Unit.
+Total Project Costs equal the Number of Units x Cost per Unit x Percentage of Time on MCSAP grant.

-Supplies Project Costs Item Name # of Units/Items Unit of Measurement Cost per Unit Total Project Costs Federal Share State Share Computer supplies and equipment used for CVS computers 20 each \$100.00 \$2,000.00 \$2,000.00 \$0.00 Uniforms and realted supplies for CVS Specialists, Sgts, Mgmt 60 Year \$250.00 \$15,000.00 \$15,000.00 \$0.00 Office Supplies 12 months \$416.00 \$4,992.00 \$4,992.00 \$0.00 TOTAL: Supplies \$21,992.00 \$21,992.00 \$0.00 Planned MOE: Supplies \$23,306.08
+Supplies Project Costs Item Name # of Units/ Unit of Measurement Cost per Unit % of Time on MCSAP Grant Total Project Costs (Federal + State) Federal Share State Share MOE Computer Supplies 30 each \$100.00 100.0000 \$3,000.00 \$3,000.00 \$0.00 \$0.00 Uniforms and related supplies 1 each \$14,000.00 100.0000 \$14,000.00 \$14,000.00 \$0.00 \$0.00 Office supplies 12 months \$737.25 100.0000 \$8,847.00 \$8,847.00 \$0.00 \$0.00 TOTAL: Supplies \$25,847.00 \$25,847.00 \$0.00 \$0.00

-Enter detailed explanation of how you came up with the supplies costs.
+Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.

-Computer supplies include keyboards, cords, cables, monitors, and other devices necessary for CVS Specialists and support personnel to complete their tasks and are replaced as needed.
+Computer supplies include keyboards, cords, cables, monitors, and other devices necessary for CVS Specialists, management, and support personnel to complete their tasks and are replaced as needed.

-Uniforms and related supplies for CVS Specialists include the costs of uniforms worn daily during inspections and other items necessary, i.e., holsters, boots, duty belts, radio clips, etc. Additional uniform(s) and/or supplies may also be purchased using MOE funds.
+Uniforms and related supplies for CVS Specialists include the costs of uniforms worn daily during inspections and other items necessary, i.e., holsters, boots, duty belts, radio clips, etc. All the items are required by ISP policy.

 Office supplies include paper, pens, etc., used by employees in the CVS Program while completing their assigned tasks.
-The cost listed is an estimate based on total costs spent in the previous fiscal year.
+The cost listed is an estimate based on total costs spent in the previous fiscal year, but increased to allow for an additional employee (New FTE).